The Promised Neverland: Video games

 A mobile game based on the series called The Promised Neverland: Escape the Hunting Grounds was released on April 22, 2021.
-The game was announced on January 7, 2021, and by April 13, 2021 had received over 63,194 pre-registrations.
+The game was announced on January 7, 2021, and by April 13, 2021, had received over 63,194 pre-registrations.
 The game is an online escape game, in which four players work together to escape a map based on The Promised Neverland series.
 Players control different characters, and they can use a variety of weapons and items to defeat demons.
-The game is developed by GOODROID and published by CyberAgent and is available on iOS and Android.
+The game was developed by Goodroid, published by CyberAgent, and became available on iOS and Android.

 A crossover event between The Promised Neverland and the mobile game Dragon Egg was held on May 22, 2020.
 A crossover with the mobile game Vivid Army was held from November 12–26, 2020.
 A crossover event with the video game Identity V was released on February 23, 2021.
 A second crossover event with Identity V was released on September 24, 2021.
 A crossover event, with the Japanese mobile game Jumputi Heroes, was released on March 15, 2021.
 A collaboration with the mobile game LINE POP2 was released on May 27, 2021.